LashcaPieterse/Simplify/README.md

 ### Configure environment variables

-Create `.env.local` and populate the following values:
+Copy `.env.example` to `.env.local` (this file stays out of git thanks to the existing ignore rule) and populate the following values:

 ```
 SANITY_PROJECT_ID=<your-sanity-project-id>